Need help? Call our free Repro Legal Helpline: 844-868-2812

 Jessica Goldberg, J.D., Senior Youth Access Counsel

 Jessica Goldberg, J.D., is the Senior Youth Access Counsel at If/When/How, managing If/When/How’s Youth Access Strategic Initiative to eliminate barriers of parental involvement to abortion and judicial bypass.
-Jessica oversees the development of resources and dissemination of legal information related to parental involvement laws and the judicial bypass process across the country.
+Jessica oversees the development of resources and dissemination of legal information related to parental involvement laws and the judicial bypass process across the country, including If/When/How’s Judicial Bypass Wiki.
 Jessica also works with state advocates and partner organizations to build capacity and advance the support of young people accessing abortion care in states with parental involvement laws, and engages in policy and advocacy related to youth abortion access.

 Prior to joining If/When/How, Jessica was the Hague Domestic Violence Project Attorney at UC Berkeley’s Goldman School of Public Policy, where she developed resources for battered parents, attorneys, and judges on the intersection of domestic violence and international child abduction.
 Before moving to California, Jessica was a Staff Attorney and the first Partner in Hope Fellow at Partners for Women and Justice in Montclair, New Jersey.
 In that role, she represented low-income women in final restraining order hearings, as well as custody, parenting time, and child support matters; trained and mentored both volunteer attorneys and law student interns; and worked closely with colleagues within the domestic violence community to improve the court system and service delivery provided to victims of domestic violence.